 The course is structured to provide a Bachelor-level degree qualification, upon the completion of 24 subjects.
 This qualification comprises 18 core subjects and a selection of six electives from a range of elective subjects.

 A range of assessment methods for each subject has been developed.
-These methods include: essays, folios, literature reviews, research reports, group presentations, online quizzes, examinations.
+These methods include: essays, folios, literature reviews, research reports, group presentations, online quizzes and examinations.

 Business information systems

 Organisational Behaviour And Design